 Camping groups looking for a more rustic riverside experience will enjoy Red Diamond in Willamette National Forest.
 The campground can accommodate up to 25 guests and provides plenty of shade for warm, summer days.
 The South Fork McKenzie River and many fishing holes can be accessed from the site.
 Hiking trails can be found in the surrounding area and the Cougar Reservoir is just a short drive north.

 The campground is nicely shaded by Douglas fir, maple and alder trees, within the midsection of the Cascade Range in western Oregon.
 The South Fork of the McKenzie flows nearby.
-The McKenzie River is a tributary of the Willamette River that runs for 90 miles, flowing into into the southernmost end of the Willamette Valley.
+The McKenzie River is a tributary of the Willamette River that runs for 90 miles, flowing into the southernmost end of the Willamette Valley.

 The Willamette National Forest stretches for 110 miles with varied landscapes of high mountains, narrow canyons, cascading streams and wooded slopes.

 Head to the Three Sisters Wilderness Area to hike a part of the 260 miles of trail through 286,708 acres of wild, rugged mountains and meadows.
+There are also bike and horse trails within 10 miles of the campground.